AdobeDocs/experience-manager-64.en/help/communities/using/functions.md

 The activity stream function is a page with an [Activity Streams component](../../communities/using/activities.md) with all views selected (all activities, user activities, and following).
 See also [Activity Stream Essentials](../../communities/using/essentials-activities.md) for developers.

-When added to a template, the following dialog opens :
+When added to a template, the following dialog opens:

 #### Configuration Function Details {#configuration-function-details-1}